Retro RFH Teacher-Administrator Cool at School Moment

 Photo/George Day

-And with back-to-school thoughts come hopes of a good teacher or two and memories of the ones who we thought were the coolest.
-Then there were those administrators who weren’t just a Charlie Brown teacher voice cawing over the ol’ daydreaming student’s non-thought process.
+And with thoughts of welcoming the new, the old and that teacher-administrator rapport comes to mind.
+Back in the day, or the ’70s at least, there were those administrators who weren’t just a Charlie Brown teacher’s voice cawing over the ol’ daydreaming student’s non-thought process.
 Some, or one in particular, are remembered as a real education innovators.

-They are none other than Mr. James Parker and Assistant Superintendent Donald Trotter.
+They are none other than James Parker and Assistant Superintendent Donald Trotter.

 As this RFH grad recalls, pretty much everyone thought Mr. Parker was cool.
 The reality is that he probably wasn’t much older than the students back then.
 He typically stopped to chat with students in the hallways, was always calm and level-headed and, well, cool.

-And he was always carrying a briefcase.
+And he was always carrying a briefcase, too.
+Anyone see much of that these days?
 A lot of the male teachers back then did that.
 But he always seemed to swing his around while he was chatting.
 Odd memory, perhaps, but vivid.

 Here he is wearing his usual not-so-preppie, but cool-in-and-old-guy-way, sweater vest.
 Is that a Huckapoo shirt the collar of which he forgot to untuck from under that sweater vest?
 Hmmm.